Month: December 2014

 “In Advent we are waiting for the return of Jesus the Christ, the coming King.
 In Advent, we anticipate the return of Christ.
 Advent is about the future, the end, the “Christ shall come again in final victory” part of our faith.
 And so in Advent, we practice waiting.
 We remind ourselves that Jesus is coming back and that we don’t know the day or the hour when he will return.
 It might even be before Santa reappears.”

-Jeff Rudy ~ If Only (Or, the Sermon I Couldn’t Deliver but My Wife Did)
+If Only (Or, The Sermon I Couldn’t Deliver But My Wife Did) by Jeff Rudy

 December 6, 2014